 During the official add period for each class, a student may add courses by following the procedure as outlined in the class schedule.
 Visit the website www.cuyamaca.edu.

-Students may not enroll in more than 18 units a semester (or 8 units in summer session) without the approval of a counselor.
+Students may only enroll in 18 units per semester or 8 units in summer session.